 How much time is money – and how that helps us emotionally

-Now what brings us to our goal of financial independence?
-I claim quite a lot.
-If I know at what “speed” (hourly wages) I can produce money, then I also know how much it really hurts when I lose it again.
-We learned what the difference between spending and investing is.
-Investments are essential for financial independence.
-But investments are also risky.
-The money invested can be lost, in the worst case completely.
-In order to get the emotions associated with this loss under control at this point, it can help to work out how many hours of life I am actually investing.
-Or better, how many hours I would currently need to get back the investment I am about to make in the event of a total loss.
+I want to get these irrational emotions under control so that I can look at my investments as soberly and assess them as best as possible.
+It can help to work out how many hours of life I am actually investing.
+Or better, how many hours I would currently need to get the invested money back in the event of a total loss.
 If I z.
 For example, if I know that with an investment of 1,000 euros, that’s only one week of working time, then it might be much easier for me to invest.
 If everything goes wrong, what can go wrong, I have “only” lost a week.
 And if the work I have is fun, then I can even look forward to recovering a lost investment.

 Investments as a game

 Another possibility is to view the money for investments as play money.
 In a computer game, I can only spend the resources that I get in the game in the game.
 And what is the play money usually spent on?
 For better equipment with which you can defeat stronger opponents and from which you get more play money.
 Or for the development of new technologies to improve production buildings and increase their yield.
 A classic investment.
 In contrast to real life, I can’t use the play money to go to the cinema or to have fun in any other way.
 The investment in the game is the fun.
-That is why it does not occur to anyone to not invest the play money.
+That is why it does not occur to anyone not to invest the play money.
 After the end of the game, it expires worthless.

 And a second point is extremely important: failed investments must be used for learning.
 This massively increases the chances of winning the next time.
 Every time one of my investments has not gone as I imagined, I analyze it and try to find the reasons for the failure – so that I can do better next time.
 Maybe I need some time to get the money I need for the next time.
 But that worked last time.